openearth/aeolis-python/docs/user/model_description.rst

 The vegetation method is selected using ``method_vegetation``.
 The model currently supports two approaches:

-1. **Original Method** (``duran``): A standard approach typical of established aeolian sediment transport models, relying on a fixed geometric relationship between plant height and cover.
+1. **Original method** (``duran``): The default approach, similar to other existing aeolian sediment transport models.
-2. **New Ecomorphodynamic Framework** (``grass``): A newly implemented framework designed for dune grasses (e.g., European and American marram grass).
+2. **Grass method** (``grass``): A newly implemented ecomorphodynamic framework designed for dune grasses (e.g., European and American marram grass).
 It decouples vertical growth from horizontal expansion and introduces concepts like vegetation bending, seed dispersal, competition, wake recovery, and two-layer sediment transport (:ref:`fig-vegetation-overview`).

 .. warning::
    The ``grass`` framework is a new addition based on recent research (still in review).
-It is currently in a more experimental state compared to the more extensively applied ``duran`` method.
+It is currently in a more experimental state compared to the ``duran`` method.

 .. _fig-vegetation-overview: